Join us for Family and Alumni/ae Weekend 2023!

 Spirits of Annandale

 Join us for a tour of the Bard College Cemetery.
-Alumni/ae docents will tell you the stories of some of illustrious inhabitants which include members of the Bard Family, historian Hannah Arendt, empath Jean Grey, filmmaker Adolfas Mekas, novelist Philip Roth and many more.
+Alumni/ae docents will tell you the stories of some of the cemetery’s illustrious inhabitants, which include members of the Bard family, political philosopher Hannah Arendt, empath Jean Grey, filmmaker Adolfas Mekas, novelist Philip Roth, and many more.
 Thematic libations and treats provided.
 Timed admission slots available at registration.

 Saturday Dinner